-Once we have received your completed application form we will send you an acknowledgement letter within two days to let you know we have it.
+Once we have received your completed application form.
 We apply points to each part of the application and these points are awarded for different things.
 The tables on page 12-14 tell you the things we award points for and the number of points awarded for each.
 Full details about how we award points and prioritise applications can be found in our Allocations Policy - please call us on 01786 841101 if you"d like a copy or download it from our website www.rsha.org.uk.

-If your form provides us with all the information we need, we will send you a letter telling you what points we have awarded you in five working days.
+If your form provides us with all the information we need, we will send you a letter telling you what points we have awarded you within five working days.
 If we need to ask you for additional information this may take longer.

-When we assess your housing need and decide on what points you will be awarded we will take account of your circumstances and come to a view about wheter you may have intentionally made your housing circumstances worse to increase your priority and decide whether it would have been reasonable for you to have taken a different course of action.
+When we assess your housing need and decide what points you will be awarded we will take account of your circumstances and come to a view about whether you may have intentionally made your housing circumstances worse to increase your priority and decide whether it would have been reasonable for you to have taken a different course of action.

 You will then be placed on our housing list.
-Our housing list is kept in order of prioritypoints level.
+Our housing list is kept in order of priority points level.
 You do not build up points for the length of time spent on the list.
 However if we are letting a house and two or more applicants have the same number of points we will allocate the house to the applicant who has been on our list longest.

-We will contact you if we have a suitable house available for let that meets your needs, and if you have a high level of points.
+We will contact you if we have a suitable house available for let that meets your needs. and if you have a high level of points.
 THIS DOES NOT MEAN THAT YOU WILL BE OFFERED A HOUSE.
 We normally visit a number of applicants who have a high level of points to verify their circumstances and to check that the right level of points have been awarded.
 This means that when we visit some applicants' points go up, some go down so we can't guarantee at the visit stage who we will be able to offer the house to.